Seara (newspaper)

 Seara ([ˈse̯ara], meaning "The Evening") was a daily newspaper published in Bucharest, Romania, before and during World War I. Owned by politician Grigore Gheorghe Cantacuzino and, through most of its existence, managed by the controversial Alexandru Bogdan-Pitești, it was an unofficial and unorthodox tribune for the Conservative Party.
 Its involvement in politics sparked numerous scandals, the longest of which came during the neutrality period (1914–1916).
-Strongly anti-Slavic, Seara stood out in that context for supporting the German Empire and Central Powers, and was widely alleged of having been financed by a German propaganda machine.
+Strongly anti-Slavic, Seara stood out in that context for supporting the German Empire and Central Powers, and was widely alleged to have been financed by a German propaganda machine.
 In 1914, it was purchased by German businessmen, but continued to register mediocre success in comparison with its pro-Entente competitors.
 In late 1916, after Romania decided in favor of the Entente, Seara was disestablished.

 Noted for publishing the biting satirical pieces and art chronicles of Tudor Arghezi, Seara was closely associated with the Romanian Symbolist movement.
 Through Arghezi, Bogdan-Pitești and other contributors, it campaigned in favor Symbolism and, after 1913, popularized modern art.
 Although paying tribute to political conservatism throughout its existence, Seara was also home to anti-establishment contributors, allies in the anti-Entente cause.
 The newspaper sympathized with the Social Democratic Party, regularly hosting opinion pieces by socialists and anarchists.